VolkanSah/x201-BatConsole/README.md

 ### What to do with an old Lenovo X201?

-**Turn it into a full-featured, hardened development and AI-ready home server — all for less than $50.**
+**Turn it into a full-featured, hardened development and AI-ready home server with WIFI— all for less than $50.**

 -> **Or just a cool server guide for your $20,000 beast.**